Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 A `.gitconfig` is a file that configures `git`.
 Duh.

-It is a set of files that tells git how it should operate.
-On UNIX-like computers, a user's global config is most commonly located at `~/.gitconfig`.
-This file gets witten when using the command `git config --global ...`.
-If you omit `--global`, it gets written inside the repo to `.git/config`.
-There's also an even higher `--system` arguent to write configurations to `/etc/gitconfig`.
+It is a set of files that tells git how to operate.
+On UNIX-like systems, the user's config is located at `~/.gitconfig`.
+This file gets appended when running `git config --global ...`.
+If you omit `--global`, it writes to the repo at `.git/config`.
+There's also an even higher `--system` arguent.
 Don't use `--system`.

-This article disects my global git config.
-However, The file structure is the same at all levels
+This article disects my user's git config.
+However, The leanings apply at all levels.

 ## User section